UniMath/agda-unimath/src/synthetic-homotopy-theory/equivalences-families-of-types-pushouts.lagda.md

   map-left-equiv-equiv-structure-type-family-pushout :
     equiv-structure-type-family-pushout →
-    (a : domain-span-diagram s) →
+    (a : domain-span-diagram 𝒮) →
-    left-type-family-structure-type-family-pushout s P a →
+    left-type-family-structure-type-family-pushout 𝒮 P a →
-    left-type-family-structure-type-family-pushout s Q a map-left-equiv-equiv-structure-type-family-pushout e a =
+    left-type-family-structure-type-family-pushout 𝒮 Q a map-left-equiv-equiv-structure-type-family-pushout e a =
     map-equiv (left-equiv-equiv-structure-type-family-pushout e a)